 If you’re using another browser, you should be able to easily find a “clear browsing history” option somewhere in its menus or on its settings screen.
 For example, in Opera, this option is at menu > More tools > Clear browsing data.

-- › How to Clear Storage and Site Data for a Single Site on Google Chrome
+- › How to Clear Chrome Browsing Data With a Keyboard Shortcut

 - › What is a 502 Bad Gateway Error (And How Can I Fix It)?